How do you work with a Collection when you can’t visit it? How can we create a community when we need to stay apart?

 Each participant will receive in the post a Materials Pack for the workshop.

 Reading Group Workshops

-Facilitated by Marie Allitt (University of Leeds / University of York)
+Facilitated by Marie Allitt (University of Leeds / University of Oxford)

 There will be a series of online reading groups designed to provide an opportunity to engage with and discuss theoretical scholarship related to material culture, methodologies, and archives.
 Pre-circulated extracts will prompt discussions on object encounters both in how it relates to medical humanities research and material culture more broadly.
 This is an opportunity to engage with material that may or may not already be familiar to you, and to put them into dialogue with the variety of specialisms covered by the cohort, and questions that have arisen in your research.
 We hope you will find these helpful, inclusive, and supportive opportunities to speak with one another, share perspectives, offer questions, and develop ideas.
 To encourage valuable conversations, we intend to keep these groups small, approximately 5 or 6 people.
 If there is more interest in some of the workshops, we may be able to add in some further sessions.

 Thing Theory and Methodology, Wednesday 4th November, 5-6.30pm

 Extracts from Bill Brown, ‘Thing Theory’, Critical Inquiry, 28.1, (2001), and Bruno Latour, ‘From Realpolitik to Dingpolitik, or How to Make Things Public’, (2005).
 Click here for a PDF of the extracts of text to be discussed.